How to do it: become Afwul and join a Netflix series. Or Streamberry - Breaking Latest News

 Arrived on Netflix on June 15, the sixth season of Black Mirror it is exactly in the wake of the previous ones, despite being different from all the previous ones (here our selection of the 9 best episodes).

-It’s in the groove because it causes a lot of discussion just like the ones that came before, bro who thinks it’s beautiful, who thinks it’s the worst of allso bad as to make it necessary to cancel the Netflix account, those who appreciated the decisive change of course and those who summarized everything in a practical “beautiful but it’s not Black Mirror”.
+It’s in the groove because it causes a lot of discussion just like the ones that came before, bro who thinks it’s beautiful, who thinks it’s the worst of all, so bad as to make it necessary to cancel the Netflix account, those who appreciated the decisive change of course and those who summarized everything in a practical “beautiful but it’s not Black Mirror”.
+Precisely because it is different from all the previous ones.

 Streaming What is The Problem of the 3 Bodies, the impossible science fiction on which Netflix by Emanuele Capone is betting 18 June 2023